na-na-hi/renget/archive/lcbguide.md

 Similarly to identities, you can upgrade E.G.O using Thread.
 This process is called Threadspinning.
 XP tickets cannot be used on E.G.O.

+It is heavily advised against rolling on E.G.O banners because the rates for obtaining E.G.O are abysmal compared to 000 Identities.
+It is recommended to roll exclusively for Identities and wait for an E.G.O to jumpscare you, and shard anything you really want.

 **3. Lunacy & Extractions**
 Lunacy is the roll currency.
 You can get Lunacy by collecting your Weekly Mirror Dungeon bonuses, story completion bonuses, Uptie bonuses, apologems or paying real money.
 Collecting every Mirror Dungeon Weekly Bonus will give you a total of 750 Lunacy.
 After every maintenance you get 300 compensation Lunacy.
 This is just short of a 10-roll per week.